WordPress/gutenberg/docs/reference-guides/data/data-core-blocks.md

 _Returns_

--   `Array`: Array of hooked block names.
+-   `Object`: Lists of hooked block names for each relative position.

 ### getUnregisteredFallbackBlockName